Kharkiv: Literature

 In the 1930s Kharkiv was referred to as a Literary Klondike.
-It was the centre for the work of literary figures such as: Les Kurbas, Mykola Kulish, Mykola Khvylovy, Mykola Zerov, Valerian Pidmohylny, Pavlo Filipovych, Marko Voronny, Oleksa Slisarenko.
+It was the center for the work of literary figures such as: Les Kurbas, Mykola Kulish, Mykola Khvylovy, Mykola Zerov, Valerian Pidmohylny, Pavlo Filipovych, Marko Voronny, Oleksa Slisarenko.
 Over 100 of these writers were repressed during the Stalinist purges of the 1930s.
 This tragic event in Ukrainian history is called the "Executed Renaissance" (Rozstrilene vidrodzhennia).
 Today, a literary museum located on Frunze Street marks their work and achievements.

 Today, Kharkiv is often referred to as the "capital city" of Ukrainian science fiction and fantasy.
 It is home to a number of popular writers, such as H. L. Oldie, Alexander Zorich, Andrey Dashkov, Yuri Nikitin and Andrey Valentinov; most of them write in Russian and are popular in both Russia and Ukraine.
 The annual science fiction convention "Star Bridge" (Звёздный мост) has been held in Kharkiv since 1999.

 Music

 There is the Kharkiv Philharmonic Society in the city.
-The leading group active in the Philharmonic is the Academic Symphony Orchestra.
-It has 100 musicians of a high professional level, many of whom are prize-winners in international and national competitions.
+The leading group active in the Philharmonic has been the Academic Symphony Orchestra.
+It had 100 musicians of a high professional level, many of whom are prize-winners in international and national competitions.

 There is the Organ Music Hall in the city.
-The Organ Music Hall is situated at the Assumption Cathedral presently.
+The Organ Music Hall is situated at the Dormition Cathedral presently.
 The Rieger–Kloss organ was installed in the building of the Organ Music Hall back in 1986.
 The new Organ Music Hall will be opened at the extensively renovated building of Kharkiv Philharmonic Society in Kharkiv in November 2016.

-The Kharkiv Conservatory is in the city.

-The Kharkiv National University of Arts named after I.P.
-Kotlyarevsky is situated in the city.
+The Kharkiv Conservatory and the Kharkiv National University of Arts named after I.P.
+Kotlyarevsky has been the major music schools.

-Kharkiv sponsors the prestigious Hnat Khotkevych International Music Competition of Performers of Ukrainian Folk Instruments, which takes place every three years.
-Since 1997 four tri-annual competitions have taken place.
-The 2010 competition was cancelled by the Ukrainian Ministry of Culture two days before its opening.

-The music festival: "Kharkiv - City of Kind Hopes" is conducted in Kharkiv.
+Kharkiv hosted the prestigious, tri-annual Hnat Khotkevych International Music Competition of Performers of Ukrainian Folk Instruments, and the "Kharkiv – City of Kind Hopes" festival.

-From Kharkiv comes also black metal band Drudkh.
+The black metal band Drudkh came from Kharkiv.
+In 2024, its former drummer Mykola Sostin, was killed fighting for Ukraine in the war.

 Films

 From 1907 to 2008, at least 86 feature films were shot in the city's territory and its region.
 The most famous is Fragment of an Empire (1929).
-Arriving in Leningrad, the main character, in addition to the usual pre-revolutionary buildings, sees the Gosprom - a symbol of a new era.
+Arriving in Leningrad, the main character, in addition to the usual pre-revolutionary buildings, sees the Derzhprom – a symbol of a new era.